-To be notified of Federal Court vacancies, sign up for email alerts from APSJobs.
+To be notified of Federal Court vacancies, sign up for email alerts from APSJobs external link.

 - Non-specific positions (temporary employment registers)

 Refer to the Temporary Register vacancy on the current vacancies page external link for details.

 - Judges' Associates

 Refer to the Judges' Associates page for details.

-Employment with the Court is subject to conditions prescribed in the Public Service Act 1999 (Cth) and subordinate regulations and determinations.
+Employment with the Court is subject to conditions prescribed in the Public Service Act 1999 (Cth) external link and subordinate regulations and determinations.

-The Court will consider employing non-Australian citizens on a case-by-case basis in accordance with the merit principle as required by section 10A(2) of the Public Service Act 1999.
+The Court will consider employing non-Australian citizens on a case-by-case basis in accordance with the merit principle as required by section 10A(2) of the Public Service Act 1999 external link.
 If a non-Australian citizen is the preferred candidate, they must be eligible to work in Australia.
-The Court will not sponsor working visas.
+The Court will generally not sponsor working visas.